 Probably one of the company’s most ambitious projects - the MyCelium Bitcoin wallet - was conceived to create an all-around functional, yet easy to use Bitcoin wallet.

-The team behind the wallet were certainly in a great position – the fact that they had already built and established their company a year before Bitcoin’s release gave them a strategic advantage.
-Throughout the years they also could grow and evolve together with the crypto-coin in question – this gave MyCelium the advantage of being able to keep up with the trends in an ever-growing competitive environment.
+The team behind the wallet was certainly in a great position - the fact that they had already built and established their company a year before Bitcoin’s release gave them a strategic advantage.
+Throughout the years they also could grow and evolve together with the crypto-coin in question - this gave MyCelium the advantage of being able to keep up with the trends in an ever-growing competitive environment.

 The MyCelium wallet is advertised to be one of the best Bitcoin wallets out there - even though the creators might not say that in those words, the list of the available features that the wallet offers is truly impressive.
 Let’s jump into this MyCelium review and find out why.